danieltodor/vscode-file-templates/README.md

 like `README.md`, `.gitignore` or the `src` directory, create reusable template files and directories, some with pre filled content.

-When used, this extension will copy paste the content of a template into the workspace.
+When used, this extension will copy paste the content of a template into the workspace root.\
+Or if used from the explorer context menu, any directory can be a target.

 ### Commands
 | Name | Description |